vpapaioannou/coding_resources/README.md

 A collection of coding resources.
-If anything is missing or a link is broken please create an issue [here](https://github.com/vpapaioannou/coding_resources/issues).
+In case something is missing or a link is not working, please create an issue [here](https://github.com/vpapaioannou/coding_resources/issues).

 # IDE